Electrical Engineering and Computer Science Graduate Programs

 - Master's thesis ― research-oriented degree

-The College of Engineering also offers the following graduate options:
+Additionally, the College of Engineering offers the following graduate programs:

 - Online M.S. in engineering with a concentration in general engineering ― A part-time program for working professionals